scc-digitalhub/AAC/README.md

 The Swagger UI for the AAC API is available at ``http://localhost:8080/aac/swagger-ui.html``.

 ### 6.1.
 Profile API
-To obtain the basic user data the following call should be performed:
+To obtain the basic user data the following call should be performed (scope ``profile.basicprofile.me``):

     GET /aac/basicprofile/me HTTPS/1.1
     Host: aacserver.com